-Caring for a cat with a broken leg can be a distressing experience — for both felines and their owners.
-It can also take a financial toll, as surgery to treat a cat’s broken leg can cost anywhere from a few hundred dollars to $2,500 or more.1
+Caring for a cat with a broken or fractured leg can be a distressing experience — for both the feline and their owner.
+It can also take a financial toll, as surgery to treat a cat’s fractured leg costs anywhere from $800 to $3,000 or more.1

 Read on to learn about the symptoms, diagnosis, treatment, and recovery process for a broken leg.
-We’ll also shed some light on various cost factors.
+We’ll also shed some light on various cost factors and how cat insurance could help you cover those costs.

 Symptoms of Broken Legs in Cats

-Unless it’s obvious, it can be tricky to tell when your cat is injured — since cats tend to hunker down or hide their pain.
+Unless it’s obvious, it can be tricky to tell when your cat is injured because cats tend to hide their pain.
 Because of this, broken legs may go unnoticed and untreated in cats.
 Watch your cat’s body language closely for signs of injuries.
 Some clinical signs your cat may have a broken leg can include:2

 - Limping